 Voting Rights Act

-A couple hugs one another in Greenville, Mississippi, on July 15, 1967.
+A couple hugs in front of stores on a street on Nelson Street in Greenville, Mississippi, on July 15, 1967.

 You may also like: The best streaming services in 2021